CrystineKoh/taste-of-malaysia/README.md

 ## App Overview

-This page displays the promotion banner and all the products on the website.
+This page displays the promotion banner and all the informations on the website.
 <img src ="assets/overview.png">